-20. Kāhui Ako Within School Teacher allowances
+20. Kāhui Ako Within School Teacher Allowances

-The parties agree to changes in how schools in the Kāhui Ako can more flexibly allocate the current within school teacher allowances by dividing up to 50% of these into responsibility allowances worth \$2,000 per annum (and no less than 50% as within school teacher allowances worth \$8,000 per annum).
+From 28 January 2024, the parties agree to changes in how schools in Kāhui Ako can more flexibly allocate their Within School Teacher Allowances, enabling the school to divide up to 50% of these into Responsibility Allowances worth \$2,000 per annum (and no less than 50% as Within School Teacher Allowances worth \$8,000 per annum).
 Kāhui Ako inquiry time will be removed.

 Clause wording is detailed in the tracked change collective agreement.